 But when it comes to making a choice between blade servers, rack servers, or tower servers, you are faced with a conundrum.
 These three types of servers perform essentially the same function, so how do you make a choice between them?
 Unless you are an IT expert, it is difficult for you to make a choice between these three options.
 So, if you are new to the concept of servers and are contemplating overhauling your data center, then here is a comparative analysis of blade servers, rack servers, or tower servers to help you make a decision.

-Blade Servers:- Blade servers come with a modular design that minimizes its space and power requirements.
+- Blade Servers:- Blade servers come with a modular design that minimizes their space and power requirements.
 In order to achieve a lean structure, various components are removed from them.
 The important functions of cooling, networking, and power are performed by blade enclosures, which are designed to hold several blade servers.
-The entire blade system comprises of several blade servers in an enclosure.
+The entire blade system comprises several blade servers in an enclosure.

-Rack Servers:- Rack servers are designed to offer a compact vertical arrangement, within a rack or cabinet like outer structure.
+- Rack Servers:- Rack servers are designed to offer a compact vertical arrangement, within a rack or cabinet-like outer structure.
 As such, they offer better utilization of space as well as centralized server management.
-Though, as several servers are combined in a small space in case of a rack server, installation of a cooling system becomes essential to avoid damages due to heat build-up.
+Though, as several servers are combined in a small space in the case of a rack server, installation of a cooling system becomes essential to avoid damages due to heat build-up.